 Do I have other debt-relief options?

 In short, you can file more than one bankruptcy in a lifetime.
+How many times depends on how long it's been since your last bankruptcy case.
 If you previously filed a Chapter 7 bankruptcy and want to file Chapter 7 again, the time period is eight years from when you last filed.
 If you filed Chapter 7 and want to file a Chapter 13, the time period is four years from when you filed Chapter 7.
 If you filed a Chapter 13 and want to file another Chapter 13, the time period is two years from when you last filed.
-And if you filed a Chapter 13 and want to file a Chapter 7 the time period is six years from when you filed.
+And, if you filed a Chapter 13 and want to file a Chapter 7 the time period is six years from when you filed.

 If you’re eligible to file Chapter 7 bankruptcy, but can’t afford to hire a bankruptcy attorney, Upsolve’s free tool can help you prepare your bankruptcy forms and complete the bankruptcy process on your own.